Unleash the Flavor: Mastering Rosemary Care

 When it comes to rosemary care basics, I find that understanding its specific needs and requirements is crucial.
 By implementing the right rosemary care techniques, you can enjoy the many benefits of growing rosemary in your garden.

-Rosemary thrives in full sun, so make sure it receives ample midday and afternoon sun for optimal growth. regular watering is essential, especially during the establishment phase, with frequency depending on the temperature.
+Rosemary thrives in full sun, so make sure it receives ample midday and afternoon sun for optimal growth.
+Regular watering is essential, especially during the establishment phase, with frequency depending on the temperature.
 Well-drained and slightly alkaline soil is ideal for rosemary.

 Pruning can be done in spring after flowering to shape the plant and remove any heavy or crossing branches.
 Light pruning throughout the year helps keep the plant in check.